-One of the biggest downsides to home aligner treatment is the lack of one-on-one time with a dentist.
-You won’t get the same personalized experience, and you won’t have the option of scheduling an appointment with your dentist should something go wrong during your treatment.
+One of the biggest downsides to at-home clear aligner treatment with providers like Byte is the lack of one-on-one time with a dentist.
+You won’t get the same personalized experience, and you won’t have the option of scheduling an appointment with your dentist if you have any questions or should something go wrong during your treatment.

 Do The Pros Outweigh The Cons?
 Our Perspective.